 IABMS had its origin in 1987 at the XIV International Botanical Congress in Berlin and became more clearly established in 1993 with a formal constitution at the XV IBC in Yokohama.
 The goals of IABMS are 1) to promote the exchange of information between member organizations and coordinate and further their aims and efforts; and 2) to encourage international scientific organizations with an interest in botany, mycology, phycology and related fields and are not yet members of IUBS, to apply for Scientific Membership in the Union so that they may participate in the Association.

 The primary responsibility of the IABMS is to ensure the continued organization of International Botanical Congresses.
 In choosing a venue for a future International Botanical Congress an invitation for the submission of letters of interest to organize the IBC is published in relevant journals and distributed to member societies and other organizations that traditionally participate in the congresses.
 Invitations to prepare a full proposal are then issued to qualified authors of letters of intent.
 Full proposals are reviewed by a committee composed of IABMS members.
 The committee will make a recommendation that will be presented to the IABMS Board.
 If the Board approves the recommendation it will then be presented to the General Assembly of the IABMS, which is concurrent with the final plenary session of the next International Botanical Congress for approval.
 The invitation for letters of interest is published three years in advance of the next IBC.

 The Chair and Secretary of IABMS are elected at the IBC and serve six year terms until the next IBC.
-IABMS officers are Dr. Patrick S. Herendeen, Chair, and Dr. Jiří Kvaček, Secretary.
+IABMS officers are Dr. Patrick S. Herendeen, Chair, and Dr. Jiří Kvaček, Secretary, and Dr. Gonzalo Nieto Feliner, President of the 2024 XX IBC.
 Other board members are the presidents or appointed representatives of IABMS member societies.